frankhjung/article-git-pipelines/README.md

 commit, it will happily trigger a build for you.
 But, again, you need to be on the Azure DevOps dashboard to monitor the pipeline jobs.

-## Example Pipeline
+### GitHub Example Pipeline

 The following
 [YAML](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema)
 configuration uses an [Ubuntu](https://ubuntu.com) 16.04 image provided by Azure.
 There are limited number of images, but they are well maintained with packages kept up-to-date.
 They come with [many pre-installed packages](https://github.com/Microsoft/azure-pipelines-image-generation/blob/master/images/linux/Ubuntu1604-README.md).

 Below is the Azure pipeline configuration